Principal Investigator

 Anju Vasudevan, PhD

-Anju Vasudevan, PhD is an Associate Professor of Neuroscience, Director of the Angiogenesis & Brain Development Laboratory, and Chair/Scientific Director of the Department of Basic/Translational Neurosciences at Huntington Medical Research Institutes (HMRI).
+Anju Vasudevan, PhD is Professor of Neuroscience and Chair/Scientific Director of the Department of Neurosciences, which conducts basic and translational research in developmental neuroscience, migraine, aging, and neurodegeneration (HMRI, https://hmri.org/Team-Brain-Development-Laboratory).
 Dr. Vasudevan received her PhD degree in Neuroscience from the University of Cologne, Germany and performed postdoctoral work in the Department of Neurology at Massachusetts General Hospital/Harvard Medical School.
 From 2007-2020, Dr. Vasudevan was a faculty member in the Departments of Neurology and Psychiatry at Harvard Medical School.
-Dr. Vasudevan established the Angiogenesis and Brain Development Laboratory (ABDL) in 2011, at McLean Hospital.
+Dr. Vasudevan founded and established the Angiogenesis and Brain Development Laboratory (ABDL) in 2011, at McLean Hospital to advance research on brain development and vascular signaling.
 The ABDL moved to HMRI in 2020, and is also known as the Neurovascular Research Program here.
 Dr. Vasudevan served as the Director of the Postdoctoral Fellowship Program from 2020-2022, and created a robust network of talented postdoctoral fellows at HMRI.
 Dr. Vasudevan’s work on early embryogenesis of the forebrain vascular system, and diversity of endothelial cell populations, has opened up an entirely new conceptual framework from which to view this important component of brain development.
 Her research focuses on defining new cellular and molecular mechanisms governing brain development and the way it shapes postnatal and adult behaviors.
 This work has implications for understanding, prevention, and treatment of a variety of nervous system disorders like schizophrenia, autism, epilepsy, developmental delays, anxiety, and depression.
 Dr. Vasudevan is the recipient of the NARSAD Young Investigator Award, NARSAD Independent Investigator Award and awards from the National Institute of Health.

 Apart from science, Anju loves nature and enjoys creative activities.